GeovanaS/Kaggle/House_Prices-Advanced_Regression_Techniques/README.md

 # House Prices - Advanced Regression Techniques
-Predict sales prices and practice feature engineering, RFs, and gradient boosting
+Predict sales prices and practice feature engineering, RFs, and gradient boosting.

 # Competition Description
 Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
 But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.